 Passion for people.
 The role of People and Talent Specialist requires someone with a genuine interest in seeing his/her colleagues flourish and develop in their careers, and finds professional fulfillment in enabling this through his/her work.

 Systems thinker.
 Building a great place to work requires not just empathy for people but a systematic understanding of the different elements that go into building an effective organization and strong culture.
-The People and Talent Specialist needs to help build a holistic plan incorporating all these elements.
+The People Ops Specialist needs to help build a holistic plan incorporating all these elements.

 Innovator mindset.
 As a fast-growing startup at the cutting edge of healthcare, Lifetrack should be no different when it comes to its organization and culture.
-The People and Talent Specialist will be collaborating in coming up with new programs, practices and principles to help us be an innovator in this area.
+The People Ops Specialist will be collaborating in coming up with new programs, practices and principles to help us be an innovator in this area.

 Operating Principles